...

 • Alzheimer’s Disease:

-Depression is very common among people who have Alzheimer’s dementia.
-Many times, they become depressed when they realize that their memory and ability to function are getting worse.
+Depression is very common among people who have Alzheimer’s or dementia.
+Many times, they become depressed when they realise that their memory and ability to function are getting worse.
 Together, depression and Alzheimer’s dementia can cause other symptoms too.
 People suffering from this condition may not want to go places or see people anymore

 • Stroke